fremstillinger/tektinderhoj/README.md

 The webapp.js contains server which is to be run in a Nodejs enviroment

 ## Tristar logger
-The tristarMorningstarReader.js file contains application for reading data from the MODBUS output of the Tristar Morningstar charge controller
+The tristarMorningstarLogger.js file contains application for reading data from the MODBUS output of the Tristar Morningstar charge controller

 ## Davis Weatherstations Logger

-The weatherstationLogger.js file contains a node for reading the parameters from the Davis Weatherstation logger.
+The weatherstationLogger.js file contains the application for reading the parameters of the Davis Weatherstation.

 ## needs config.json with following parameters